tansaku/AR-Comedy/SETLIST.md

 Who am I again?
 ---------------

+* Aide de memoire, wifi not available
-* Acid flashbacks
+* Getting older, juxtapositions, acid flashbacks
+* Dream theory (dominatrix, scientists)
+* Freud, window, spherical, cylindrical
+* Earliest memory, sisier home birth
-* Dreams
+* Other people's house
-* Memories (earliest)
+* Memory of a memory
-* Details (milk)
+* Details (milk, meet, perch)
-* Same house (salmon)
+* Moved back in, salmon spawn
-* Moving back in (parents)
+* Moving back in with parents
+* Sister, squeeze, canada onesie
-* Squeezing sister (onesie, stolen by ghosts, joker, skulls, hi dad)
+* Ghosts, skulls, hi dad

 * 7 years a student
+* Friends in high places
-* Spliff noise
+* Stoned convo
-* Amateur dramatics (eating arse)
+* Spliff, amateur dramatics, aaahh
+* Tried to explain to mum at the time
-* My approach to Wassup ... (hi mum)
+* Approach to wassup!!
+(Hi mum)
-* Suspiciously cheap bedsit
+* Slob in suspiciously cheap bedsit
-* Nuclear waste leak
+* Kitchen (nuclear waste leak)
-* Stopped drinking - high and dry
+* High and dry
-* Neat freaks, cultural, socially, temporally relative
+* Neat freaks, culturally, socially, temporally
-  - bathing was a gateway to sin
+* Bathing was a gateway to sin
-* Dirty kitchen tolerance
+* Have you taken a bath?
+Yes, but only to hide it from the others
+* Tolerant society
-* Freud delivering my sister
+* Have a dream - freud delivering
-* Just remember it may all be a dream
+* May all be a dream